pablodlc/professional-portfolio/README.md

 # professional-portfolio

 ## Description
+A portfolio for the up-and-coming programmer pablodlc, written using the guidelines from the User Story and Acceptance Criteria below.

 ### User Story
 > AS AN employer
 > I WANT to view a potential employee's deployed portfolio of work samples